 If you were injured due to mechanical errors or elevator defects you have rights and should contact a New York personal injury lawyer at (212) 986-7353.

-If you were involved in an elevator accident and suffered injuries, you may have a viable claim for compensation.
+If you were involved in a New York elevator accident and suffered injuries, you may have a viable claim for compensation.
 A personal injury lawsuit is a type of negligence lawsuit that arises when the negligence of a responsible party causes injury to a victim.
 In order to prevail in an elevator accident case, the plaintiff must prove that the defendant was responsible for operating or maintaining the elevator.
 Defendants may include property owners, tenants, property management companies, homeowners’ associations, developers, retail stores, corporations, and elevator maintenance companies.

 To prove liability, the plaintiff must establish that an issue with the elevator caused the accident.
 The plaintiff must also establish that the defendant had actual notice of the issue and failed to take reasonable steps to remedy the problems, such as placing signs on the elevator, taking it out of service, and calling a maintenance company, or that the defendant should have known of the issue and failed to act.

-The experienced elevator accident attorneys will tell you if you have a case and make the legal process as easy and stress-free as possible.
+The experienced NY elevator accident attorneys will tell you if you have a case and make the legal process as easy and stress-free as possible.
 Click here to read more about our recent $1.5 Million recovery on behalf of a client who was injured in an elevator accident.

 - Elevators: a Risk to Maintenance and Construction Workers